David Lynch's unrealized projects: "Blood on the Leaves" music video

 According to Lynch, he was in discussions with musician Kanye West to direct a music video of his song "Blood on the Leaves" from the 2013 album Yeezus.
 Lynch claimed that the collaboration didn't work out because he "didn't come up with any ideas that I thought [West] would like."

+Untitled Edward Hopper-inspired film

+During a 2015 conversation, Lynch expressed his desire to direct a feature film inspired by the works of Edward Hopper.
+"I love his paintings.
+They're very lonely, and they all have this sense of mystery; what is really going on? [...]
+I would like to make a film [set] in an Edward Hopper world, but that hasn't happened," he said.

 Twin Peaks season 4

 After the airing of Twin Peaks: The Return in 2017, Lynch stated that it was too early to say regarding a potential follow-up season but added that if made, it would not be for at least four-and-a-half years.
 In June 2018, Lynch said one more story was "calling to him" involving the character of Carrie Page.
 In August that year, when asked about the idea of a fourth season, Lynch claimed to have "a box of ideas" and that he was "working with producer Sabrina S. Sutherland, kind of trying to go through and see if there's any gold in those boxes."
 Sutherland, for her part, confirmed in 2024 that Lynch indeed had more ideas for Twin Peaks, but was unsure if Mark Frost would be on board.